madgen/madgen.github.io/posts/Fur-Rebecca.markdown

 inWhich: I provide a not-so-awkward recommendation service for her.
 ---

+### 29th of June, 2019

+  - It was nice running into you today.
+  - _The Cell_ by David Allred

 ### 21st of June, 2019

   - _Spanish Caravan_ by The Doors.